 Too large and the iron will cover too much of the bottom of the playfield, making it difficult to remove parts.

 Modification Note: The original design used a thumb screw to tighten the nut, which held the playfield in place.
-I found that this required a wrench to tighten the thumb screw enough to hold the playfield.
+We found that this required a wrench to tighten the thumb screw enough to hold the playfield.
 A friend (thanks Dennis!) suggested substituting an outside water faucet handle in place of the thumb screw.
 This is a great improvement and makes it easy to lock and loosen the rotisserie into place.
-I got all the parts at a Ace hardware store.
+Parts were obtained from an Ace hardware store.
 Look for the faucet handle with a square hole (Ace 4005864) and then use a carriage bolt with the square opening.
 They fit perfectly and it makes a secure connection for the screw.
-I used a 2″ screw, but a shorter one will work just as well.
+We used a 2″ screw, but a shorter one will work just as well.

-To attach the playfield to the rotisserie, most use c-clamps.
+To attach the playfield to the rotisserie, many use c-clamps.
 This will work quite well, but lends itself to slippage and a catastrophic fall.
-While some might consider this a sacrilege, I connect the playfield to the angle iron with screws and nuts.
+While some might consider this a sacrilege, we connect the playfield to the angle iron with screws and nuts.
 In this example, there were already enough holes drilled in the

-lower (bottom) part of the playfield so I did not have to add any.
-However, to secure the playfield, I would not hesitate to drill a couple of holes in areas where they are not visible in the assembled playfield.
+lower (bottom) part of the playfield so we did not have to add any.
+However, to secure the playfield, we would not hesitate to drill a couple of holes in areas where they are not visible in the assembled playfield.
 Or use a wood screw from the bottom not long enough to go through the playfield.

 All parts are galvanized pipes and associated parts unless otherwise noted.